Marks Calc

 Board-Specific Nuances

-• CBSE: Uses the Best of Five rule.
-For internal school calculations, CGPA is often used, which can be converted to percentage by multiplying by 9.5.
+Uses the Best of Five rule.
+CGPA can be converted to percentage by multiplying by 9.5.

-• ICSE: Often calculates the percentage based on the best performance across groupings of subjects (English + 4 other best subjects).
+Calculates based on best performance across subject groupings (English + 4 other best).

 Importance of 10th Marks